Sherborne Prep School, Sherborne

 THE HEAD TEACHER

-On the surface, much like other Prep schools, with the usual array of sports – tag rugby, hockey, cricket, etc – but the approach to sport, games, health, fitness and well being under the new Director of Sport (a former pro rugby player) is innovative.
+On the surface, much like other Prep schools, with the usual array of sports – tag rugby, hockey, cricket, etc – but the approach to sport, games, health, fitness is innovative.

 Each child is in a form group and the form tutor is the first port of call for pupils.
 Staff meet every morning to discuss any emerging issues.
 Communication with parents is strong.
 They’re encouraging leadership amongst girls.
 Year 7s mentor Pre-Prep pupils.